systronics/ai360trading/README.md

 # Googlepass- Tips and Tricks How to

-Recording pieces of code and life. [https://googlepass.net](https://googlepass.net)
+To show final look of my new site, click- [https://googlepass.net](https://googlepass.net)

 ### Theme